adnovea/solarman_lse/README.md

 ![image](https://github.com/adnovea/solarman_lse/assets/44359861/cda53a87-2980-4052-8af3-d75f6e295190)

-You can also create commands for controlling (*be careful when writing settings because this can damage your inverter*):
+You can create your own Card with commands for controlling (*be careful when writing settings because this can damage your inverter*):
 - Time of use on/off (*aka Scheduling*)
 - Priority Load or Battery
-- Battery Grid Charge enabling
+- Battery Grid Charge enabling (*should be enabled to allow grid charge by time slot*)
 - Battery Grid Charge per time slots
 - Battery SOC minimum per time slots
 - or write automation scripts
 - etc.

+*Here is an example:*

 ![image](https://github.com/adnovea/solarman_lse/assets/44359861/af23400b-20b8-438c-b1fa-730f2c6878bb)